Binational Visiting Tandem Program in the History of Migration at GHI PRO in Berkeley

 The program is designed for postdoctoral historians with a strong interest in the history of knowledge and an outstanding academic record.
 For German applicants, a good working knowledge of English is essential.
 Applicants may apply individually and be matched by the GHI or apply together with their potential tandem partner.
 Preference will also be given to candidates doing original research for a new book project.

-The successful applicants will be in residence at GHI PRO for a 12-month fellowship roughly corresponding to the Berkeley academic year starting in September 2020.
+The successful applicants will be in residence at GHI PRO for a 12-month fellowship roughly corresponding to the Berkeley academic year starting in September 2022.
 They will be expected to conduct their research and fully participate in the academic life at GHI PRO.
 Most prominently, they are invited to participate in the annual Bucerius Lecture “Histories of Migration: Transatlantic and Global Perspectives” and the attached Young Scholars Forum.
-Further, in collaboration with the permanent staff at GHI PRO, they will organize workshops for the currently developing research network “Knowledge in Transit”.
+Further, in collaboration with the permanent staff at GHI PRO, they will organize a workshop at an institution of higher education at the North American West Coast of their choice in their field of expertise.

 As affiliated researchers at GHI PRO, the fellows will have access to the UC Berkeley academic and social facilities (library, databases, email address, office space at the IES, etc.) and are offered the opportunity to make use of further resources in the greater Bay Area–including the Magnes Collection, the Hoover Institution Library and Archives in Stanford or the National Archives/ Pacific Region in San Bruno–while pursuing their research agendas.